 A short walk from campus, downtown Knoxville has emerged as a thriving hub for socialization.
 A hot spot for happy hour, dinner, or even Sunday brunch, downtown’s Market Square offers free parking on nights and weekends as well as a number of shops and restaurants.
 Next to Market Square, Gay Street features the Tennessee and Bijou Theaters.
 Both facilities offer well-known musical acts, stage productions, and the Knoxville Symphony Orchestra calls the Tennessee Theater home.

 Outside of downtown, head either east or west and you’ll find more places and activities to explore along with your family.
 West Knox County offers the area’s finest shopping at West Town Mall and Turkey Creek.
 At Turkey Creek you will find everything from small boutiques to big-box stores.
 Head east and you might wind up at the Knoxville Zoo, offering you the chance to gaze at dozens of animal species ranging from red pandas to gorillas to cheetahs.

 If you ever need to leave, the intersection of two main interstates leave you plenty of open road to travel.
 Also, McGhee Tyson Airport (TYS) sits just 12 miles from downtown.
-McGhee Tyson has the runways to handle any aircraft and with seven major airlines serving 21 non-stop flights, you can get wherever you need to go and be back home in Knoxville in no time at all.
+McGhee Tyson has the runways to handle any aircraft and with six major airlines providing non-stop flights to 19 cities, you can get wherever you need to go and be back home in Knoxville in no time at all.